alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 *A placebo check: re-run the test pretending each month is the "treatment."
 Only February (highlighted) shows the jump — strong evidence the effect is ZineQuest, not noise.*

 I'd have loved to study the **2023 OGL crisis** — Wizards of the Coast's botched attempt to revise the Open Game License, which genuinely panicked RPG creators — as a shock to the system.
-Unfortunately I can't, and the reason is almost poetic: the Web Robots crawl has a gap in its coverage that sits *exactly* on top of January 2023, and the only failure-aware source that reaches that far masks project names so I can't tell the RPGs apart.[^ogl] Sometimes the data just isn't there, and saying so is part of the job.
+Unfortunately I can't: the Web Robots crawl has a gap in its coverage that sits *exactly* on top of January 2023, and the only failure-inclusive source that reaches that far masks project names so I can't tell the RPGs apart.[^ogl] Bummer.

 ## So What?

 If you're running an RPG Kickstarter, the evidence-backed takeaways are: your **track record is your biggest asset** (and your past failures follow you); a **modest goal** correlates with funding, though that mostly reflects which creators set small goals in the first place; a **staff pick and a video** travel with much bigger raises; and **how you frame the product** — premium object versus cheap commodity — shows up in the dollars.

 What I *wouldn't* tell you is that any of these are guaranteed levers.
-Almost everything here is a correlation drawn from observational data, with all the usual hazards: creators choose their goals strategically, Kickstarter chooses who gets staff-picked, my RPG classifier is right only about three-quarters of the time,[^classifier] and the one genuinely causal result I have is about a niche February program for zines.
-The most useful move in this whole exercise was almost embarrassingly simple: I noticed that the obvious dataset quietly omitted every failure, and went to dig up the ones that did.
+Almost everything here is a correlation drawn from observational data, with all the usual hazards: creators choose their goals strategically, Kickstarter chooses who gets staff-picked, my RPG classifier is right only about three-quarters of the time,[^classifier] and the one result that is in the neighborhood of a causal effect is about a niche February program for zines.

 The whale post asked how the giants price their tiers.
-I can't see reward tiers in my data at all — that detail lives only on individual campaign pages and would take a careful scrape to recover, which is a possible next step.[^tiers] But zooming out from the fifty-three giants to the full forty-five thousand, the RPG corner of Kickstarter turns out to be a place where a handful of whales hold most of the money, most projects are small and increasingly likely to succeed, reputation compounds, and a small February nudge from the platform can summon a swarm of zines.
-Not a bad portrait, for a pile of monthly crawls and a healthy refusal to trust them.
+I can't see reward tiers in my data at all — that detail only exists on individual campaign pages and would take a careful scrape to recover, which is a possible next step.[^tiers] But zooming out from the fifty-three giants to the full forty-five thousand, the RPG corner of Kickstarter turns out to be a place where a handful of projects attract most of the money, most projects are small and increasingly likely to succeed, reputation compounds, and a small February nudge from the platform can elevate the success chances of small zines.

 ---